citrix/terraform-provider-citrixitm/PULL_REQUEST_TEMPLATE.md

+# Summary

+A high level summary of the change.

 # Description of Change

+A more detailed description, if possible.

 # Known Issues

-If the change creates any known issues, please mention them here.
+Does the change come with any new known issues?

-# Applicable Issue
+# Applicable Github Issues

-If there are any relevant, please list them here.
+If there are any relevant Github issues, please list them here.